 - Removing of Individual and Employer Mandate, as nobody ought to be forced to purchase medical coverage.

-- Lessen the growth rate of Medicare spending and execution of new fees and taxes.
+- Lessen the growth rate of Medicare spending and the execution of new fees and taxes.

 Financing Medicaid through block grants